gemini-cli-extensions/sql-server/README.md

 ## Why Use the SQL Server Extension?

 * **Natural Language Management:** Stop wrestling with complex commands.
 Explore schemas and query data by describing what you want in plain English.
-* **Seamless Workflow:** As a Google-developed extension, it integrates seamlessly into the Gemini CLI environment, making security an accessible part of your workflow.
+* **Seamless Workflow:** As a Google-developed extension, it integrates seamlessly into the Gemini CLI environment.
 No need to constantly switch contexts for common database tasks.
 * **Code Generation:** Accelerate development by asking Gemini to generate data classes and other code snippets based on your table schemas.

 ## Prerequisites